-At 27%, Female Labor Force Participation Rate (FLFPR) in India is low and declining at the bottom of the ranks in South / East Asia, despite findings of National Sample Survey (NSS) that women, especially in rural settings, desire to work.
+At 27%, the Female Labor Force Participation Rate (FLFPR) in India is among the lowest in South/ East Asia and declining, despite findings of the National Sample Survey (NSS) that women, especially in rural settings, desire to work.
 Why then do so few Indian women work outside the home?

-Can we increase the labor force participation of women if we offer flexible work from home?
+Can we increase the labor force participation of women if we offer flexible work from home opportunities?